What is DTF Printing ?

 Layout Tips: Optimize the design for the specific fabric and garment.

-Preparing Your Artwork for DTF Printing
+Preparing Your Artwork for Direct-to-Film Printing

 Proper artwork preparation is crucial: